dannyhope/uxbrighton/admin/README.md

 #### 📆 "Event pages" collection

 The "**Event pages**" collection manages content related to events that UX Brighton run all year round.
+For example, [uxbri.org/impact-mapping-cxpartners](https://uxbri.org/impact-mapping-cxpartners).

 The CMS is used to create and manage the content for each event, including the event title, description, date, time, location, and other details.
 A separate markdown file is created for each event in the `_posts` directory of the repository, which is then used by Jekyll to build the event page for the website.

 #### 🗓 "Generic pages" collection

 The "**Generic pages**" collection manages content related to generic pages on the UX Brighton website.
+For example, [uxbri.org/about](https://uxbri.org/about).

 The CMS is used to create and manage the content for each generic page, including the page title, description, and other details.
 A separate markdown file is created for each generic page in the `pages` directory of the repository, which is then used by Jekyll to build the generic page for the website.

 ## 2️⃣ `index.html`